 The WRSF's Oral History and Artifact Collection Project. will digitize and preserve oral histories and artifacts related to the African American educational experience in Gloucester County.
 The project is being supported in part by an African American Civil Rights Grant from the Historic Preservation Fund administered by the National Park Service, Department of the Interior.

-View a brief video interview with Dr. Wes Wilson about the Woodville School
+View a brief video about the Woodville School

 Woodville Rosenwald School Foundation Oral Histories Featured in Museum Exhibit